 Please note: These posts should not be construed to be an advertisement or endorsement of any specific home for sale.
 We are merely taking a brief snapshot of the market at a given time.
 Also, just because a home makes it onto the “cheapest” list, that does not indicate that it is a good value.

 Here are this month’s three cheapest single-family homes in the city limits of Seattle (according to Redfin):

 |854 S Thistle St||$199,000||2||1||2,020||7,500 sqft||South Park||$99||–|

 The #1 home from last month is now pending, #2 was taken off the market, and #3 was disqualified with the addition of a mention of rehab financing.
 To find three homes that fit our criteria I had to go all the way up to the $200,000 line.
 It may be time to retire this series, or adjust our threshold.

 Stats snapshot for Seattle Single-Family Homes Under $200,000 (excluding short sales)

-Here are a couple of charts to give you a visual of the trend of these numbers since I adjusted the methodology in April 2010:
+Here are our usual charts to give you a visual of the trend of these numbers since I adjusted the methodology in April 2010:

 Here are cheapest homes in Seattle that actually sold in the last month, regardless of condition (since most off-market homes don’t have much info available on their condition).